ggoupy/CSNN-VDSP/README.md

 - scikit_learn (1.1.2)
 - torch (1.12.1)
 - python-mnist (0.7)

-Please be aware that, even if other versions of the dependencies can be used, this may prevent reproducibility.

 ### Installation
 Dependencies for each subdirectory can be installed with :